Cesar514/Kalman-Cart-Prediction/README.md

 [![Robot Path Planning using Kalman Filter and A* VIDEO ](//img.youtube.com/watch?v=jBE8TFCen_Y.jpg)](//www.youtube.com/watch?v=jBE8TFCen_Y "Robot Path Planning using Kalman Filter and A*")

 This environment is supposed to allow path planning giving position of human based on camera robot should be following the human around.
-After this if the user starts the operation of "To paying area" the robot should be able to go to the paying area.
-When the battery is low, the robot goes to the closest battery station.
+In this case we are making a prediction with the Kalman Filter for the future position.

 ![Predicting](https://raw.githubusercontent.com/Cesar514/Kalman-Cart-Prediction/main/final_project/prediction1.png)